jasonsbarr/how-to-think-like-a-programmer/manuscript/05-arrays.md

 ### Bracket Access and Strings

 Note that you can also use bracket notation to access a character in a string, starting with 0 as the index of the first character.
-In programming we start counting from 0 instead of 1, which can be confusing for beginners.

-Even more confusingly, the index isn't based on Unicode scalars like it is when you iterate over a string.
+Somewhat confusingly, the index isn't based on Unicode scalars like it is when you iterate over a string.
 The index stands for the UTF-16 code unit found at the index.
 You'll remember from the last chapter that a UTF-16 character is made up of at least 1 16 bit (2 byte) numeric value mapped to text.
 In JavaScript these values are called char codes.
-For people who write in English or another language with letters derived from the Latin alphabet, there will be no difference between most char code and code point numeric values in most cases.
+For people who write in English or another language with letters derived from the Latin alphabet, there will be no difference between char code and code point numeric values in many cases.

 ### Iterating over Arrays

-You can iterate over an array in 2 ways: with a regular for loop or a for...of loop.
+You can iterate over an array with a regular for loop or a for...of loop.

 To iterate over an array with a for loop, use the loop counter as the array index: